linisastald/Loot-Tracker-PF1e/README.md

 # Loot and Gold Management System

+## Bugs

+- appraisalRoll broken in lootController.
+- Unidentified loot not show in unprocessed loot page

 ## Features to be Added
 ### Campaign Settings
 - This page will set things like
   - whose appraisals count for average appraisal
   - Track individual takings from party loot?
   - Number of players

-### User Settings
-- Theme settings
-- Identification setting

-### Wand Tracking
-- Easy tracking of wand usage
-- if charges = 0, auto move to trash

-### DM Pages
+### Identify
-- Allow setting what an unidentified item is without revealing to the players
-- Sell pending items(maybe better on unprocessed loot page as DM only option?)
+- Identify items with a button
+- need system to only allow once per character per game day
+- need item naming system to create a name based on the itemid and/or modids
+- need a way for the DM to set the item

 ## Additional Features (Less Important)
 - **Session Tracking**: Who showed on what day.